Fishing and Boating

-In order to fish HCWSA reservoirs, anglers must have an active reservoir use permit, which is good for one calendar year from the date of purchase.
-Permits are available for $45 (with discounts for senior citizens and citizens with disabilities) at the HCWSA Headquarters located at 1695 Highway 20 West in McDonough.
-Guests also must sign a release form and adhere to all rules and regulations (included b elow) governing the use of HCWSA Reservoirs.
+In order to fish HCWA reservoirs, anglers must have an active reservoir use permit, which is good for one calendar year from the date of purchase.
+Permits are available for $45 (with discounts for senior citizens and citizens with disabilities) at the HCWA Headquarters located at 1695 Highway 20 West in McDonough.
+Guests also must sign a release form and adhere to all rules and regulations (included b elow) governing the use of HCWA Reservoirs.
 Maps to the boat ramps for those reservoirs open for public fishing are available at the Authority Headquarters, upon receipt of a reservoir use permit.

 RULES AND REGULATIONS CONCERNING USE OF RESERVOIRS

 PERMIT: Any resident or property owner of Henry County may obtain an Authority Reservoir use permit by paying the established fee set out herein and executing the required release form.
 Said permit may be obtained from the office of the Henry County Water Authority at 1695 Hwy.
 20 West, McDonough, Georgia, during normal business hours 8:00 a.m. to 4:30 p.m.

 TIME OF USE: Fishing will be permitted on the Tussahaw and Upper Towaliga Reservoirs during the fishing season (or as determined by the General Manager) from 7:00 a.m. until 7:00 p.m. on Wednesday, Friday, Saturday and Sunday only, plus Memorial Day, and Labor Day.
 The Authority may close its Reservoir(s) at any time without notice or refund of permit fees.
 Reservoir schedule changes will be posted on the Authority Web Site at www.hcwsa.com GUESTS Permit holders may take one guest, dependent children and/or children not requiring a fishing license.